Vyral/joshua-holt/about.md

 Through our KWLS system, your listing will display on top name sites like Zillow, Trulia, Realtor.com and over 750 other sites to get you the most exposure to your home.

 Our company prides itself in staying on the cutting edge of technology and if you select our team as your real estate agent, you will receive all of this and more.
 You could never find a more dedicated, energetic, or focused team to represent you.
-Please give us a call for a no obligation assessment of your needs!
+Please give us a call for a no obligation assessment of your needs\!

 &nbsp;